Private vs Public Health Insurance In Germany [English Guide]

 Health insurance in Germany is a complicated and highly individual topic.
 To get a German work visa and to live in Germany, you need to have health insurance.
 Whether you choose public, private, or a combination of both depends highly on your circumstances.

-To summarize the wealth of information in this article, let me give you a simplified generalization for expats:
+To summarize the wealth of information in this guide, let me give you a simplified generalization for expats:

 • If you move to Germany with a higher paying job, without a job, or as a freelancer → get expat health insurance first and switch to public or private once settled